foliovision/fv-all-in-one-seo-pack/README.md

 * Go To Settings -> FV Simpler SEO

+  This is the default behavior starging with WordPress 6.4:

   1. Setting "Redirect attachment links to the file URLs" is checked by default

-  2. Go to post page
+  2. Go to wp-admin -> Media

-  3. Click on image
+  3. Click one of the image

-  4. You will be redirected to image URL
+  4. Check the "View media file", it should be something like: https://site.com/{image slug}

+  5. Clicking it should open the image file and not show a WordPress page with the image on it